jfberry/CanterburyPokemon/docs/map.md

 ![Hundo](img/rocketmap-nests.png)

+If you are particularly interested in nests, the discord server channel `#nest-summary` shows changes to nests each week.

 ### Historic Pokemon View

 The pawprint icon in the top right will take you to a list of Pokemon that have been seen by the elves tabulated by frequency.
 You can change the time period, and active a heatmap.